-Working at heights is a job with quite a number of risks involved.
+What are the different types of access equipment for working at height?
+When working at height it is a job with quite a number of risks involved.
 This requires the use of access equipment to ensure the safety of everyone on site.
 It is crucial to know the different types of access equipment you can use when working at heights.

 Each access equipment is designed for use in specific situations.
 A big part of ensuring worker safety is choosing the right equipment for the job.
 Here are some of the equipment that is used when working at heights.

 A tower scaffold is a free-standing pre-fabricated mobile tower that is used in instances where there is no structure which can be used to provide support for the scaffolding.
 Tower scaffolds are more common in engineering, construction, and maintenance work.
 Unless specifically designed, tower scaffolding reaches heights of 12m and can be used both internally and externally.
 It often comes with wheels so you can move around.